julianscodeword/julianscodeword.github.io/guides/_posts/2020-09-17-addicted-static-factory-method.md

 description: "How static factory methods make for cleaner code."
 ---

-Do you use static factory methods?
-I've been using them for a while, ever since I read about them in Joshua Bloch's Effective Java.
-I mean, I used them prior to that, but his explanation really hit home how useful they can be, and I've been addicted to them ever since.
+How much do you use static factory methods?
+I've been addicted to them ever since reading Joshua Bloch's Effective Java.
+I mean, I used them prior to that, but his explanation really hit home how useful they can be.
+Let's take a look at some of their benefits.

 ## Simplifies generics